17 Top-Rated Tourist Attractions in Georgia

 Address: 241 Depot Street, Blue Ridge, Georgia

-The Martin Luther King Jr. National Historic Site in Atlanta includes the birthplace and grave of this famous civil rights leader.
-On a self-guided tour of this two-block area, you can see the house where Dr. King was born, part of a restored block of modest homes.
+The Martin Luther King Jr. National Historic Site is an inspirational destination that includes the birthplace and grave of the famous civil rights leader it's named after.
+On an easy-to-follow self-guided tour of this two-block area, you can see the house where Dr. King was born, part of a restored block of modest homes.

-Here, too, are the Ebenezer Baptist Church, where a docent gives a fascinating description of the role this church played in the neighborhood.
+Here, too, is the Ebenezer Baptist Church where a friendly volunteer guide will give you a fascinating description of the role this church played in the neighborhood.
 The Freedom Hall Complex includes exhibits, and volunteers at Fire Station No. 6 discuss this station's place in community life.

 Address: 400 & 500 blocks of Auburn Avenue, NE, Atlanta, Georgia

-Lookout Mountain, at the border between Georgia and Tennessee, was the scene of a Civil War battle, but is best known today for the nature park along its rocky ridge.
+Lookout Mountain, situated at the border between Georgia and the state of Tennessee, was the scene of a Civil War battle but is best known today for the nature park along its rocky ridge.
 Begun in 1932 and made famous by more than 900 barn signs in 19 states, the park features trails through a series of rock formations and across a swinging bridge to Lookout Point.

 Address: 1400 Patten Road, Lookout Mountain, Georgia

 While in Augusta, be sure to include the city's superb Riverwalk project on your itinerary.
-This paved, level path follows the Savannah River through the city's downtown area, and makes for a very pleasant stroll.
+This paved, level path follows the Savannah River before looping back through the city's downtown area and makes for a very pleasant stroll.
+This three-mile trail offers great views across the Savannah River toward South Carolina, and town planners have provided plenty of park benches along the way.

 Address: Blome Ln, Augusta, Georgia